intelektron/chordpro-php/README.md

 $song = $parser->parse($song, [$notation])
 ```

-At this point, `fis` is recognized and saved as `F#m`, and `a` is saved as `Am`.
+At this point, `fis` is recognized and saved internally as `F#m`, and `a` is saved as `Am`.
 Note that you can pass multiple notations to the parser, in order of precedence.
 This can be useful if you have mixed up chord notations in one song.

 Now, to show this song in French: